jtyr/pbt/README.md

 That will create a binary file `pbt` which can be used in the `PROMPT` environment variable instead of the Python script as shown above.

-The conpilation process sometimes incorrectly recognizes where Python's libraries are exactly installed.
+The compilation process sometimes incorrectly recognizes where Python's libraries are exactly installed.
 Then we can get errors like this:

 ```